calimero-archive/nearx/README.md

 Usage: nearx <COMMAND>

 Commands:
-  call  Calls a method on a contract help  Print this message or the help of the given subcommand(s)
+  call     Calls a method on a contract dissect  Dissasemble a signed transaction help     Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help